 LIFTINGSAFETY

-Instructions for the safe use of: Lifting Beams and Spreaders
+Instructions for the safe use of Lifting Beams and Spreader Beams

 Please note that these instructions are not exhaustive; and they may not be appropriate for all pieces of equipment or applications.
 Always refer to the manufacturers instructions for your specific equipment. if you are still unsure always consult an appropriately qualified individual.